betsyandmitchellgettingmarried/weddingsite/camp.md

 If you have a tent, please bring it.
 For those without tents, mention in your RSVP that you will be requiring assistance to camp, and we'll figure it out.

-There are also camper cabins available if you're into a more noveau-chic camping experience.
+There are also camper cabins available if you're into a more nouveau-chic camping experience.

 <!--